knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestFileVersions.md

 [ ](- "#oldVersionId=createVersion(#fileId)")
 [ ](- "#newVersionId=createVersion(#fileId)")

-To view the versions of a file we first create:
+To view all versions of a file we first create:

   - a document;
   - a file: [ ](- "c:echo=#fileId");